-History of Kanak Vrindavan Temple, Jaipur
+History of Kanak Vrindavan Temples in Jaipur

 The temple is managed by Govind Devji temple trust.

 Of course, all this has been restored as the place was in shambles for more than a century.
-Everything has been restored beautifully as per the prevalent restoration practices and this effort needs to be appreciated.
+Everything has been restored beautifully as per the prevalent restoration practices; this effort needs to be appreciated.

 Who was Mughal emperor Auranzeb?

-Auranzeb was the third son of Mughal emporer Shah Jahan who ruled over a vast Indian subcontinent.
+Aurangzeb was the third son of Mughal emperor Shah Jahan who ruled over a vast Indian subcontinent.
 Shah Jahan built famous Taj Mahal, a UNESCO world heritage site in Agra.
-Aurangzeb is ill famed in Indian history as he imprisoned his father Shah Jahan; executed his brothers in a struggle for the throne.
-He was a muslim fanatic who after ascending to power in 1659 AD started a systematic program to destroy all popular Hindu temples and deities from 1666 AD on-wards across India.
-Auranzeb was a self-proclaimed defendant of Islam imposing the rule of sharia.
-He imposed Jizya, a tax on non muslims & was a cruel ruler, hated by the masses for his policies which led to the downfall of Mughal rule in India.
-Mughals were muslims originating from central Asia who invaded India, ruling over a period reigning from 1526 AD to 1707 AD, after which their rule weakened.
+Aurangzeb is ill-famed in Indian history as he imprisoned his father Shah Jahan; executed his brothers in a struggle for the throne.
+He was a Muslim fanatic who after ascending to power in 1659 AD started a systematic program to destroy all popular Hindu temples and deities from 1666 AD on-wards across India.
+This is what most historians believe.
+Aurangzeb was a self-proclaimed defendant of Islam imposing the rule of sharia.
+He imposed Jizya, a tax on non-Muslims & was a cruel ruler, hated by the masses for his policies which led to the downfall of Mughal rule in India.
+Mughals were Muslims originating from central Asia who invaded India, ruling over a period reigning from 1526 AD to 1707 AD, after which their rule weakened.

 This write up is now available on GPSmyCity app on iOS App Store, click here to download the GPS enabled article.